arookas/flaaffy/cotton.md

 |:-:|:-|
 |_kk_|Key number to which to set the last note.
 May also be a register dereference.|

+---

-Each track also stores a transpose value by which to offset all key numbers for notes and gates.
+Each track also stores a transpose value by which to offset all key numbers for notes and gates:

 ```r
 transpose vv